wjtoth/academic-kickstart/content/comboptreading/current-W2019-coloring.md

 This term our reading group studies approximations for the chromatic number of a graph.
 This topic was suggested by **Ben Moore**.
 Thank you Ben for contributing the topic and suggested list of papers!

-Ben will also give our *first talk*, an overview of the area, on **January 18th.**
+Ben will also give our *first talk*, an overview of the area and the first result in Group A, on **January 18th.**

 The suggested papers are available below.
 If you would like to present one of the unclaimed papers, or suggest a paper to present, please get in touch with one of the organizers.

 __Group A: Coloring in minor closed classes__ *(these papers require some expertize in graph minors theory)*

-1. _*To be claimed*_ 'Additive non-approximability of chromatic number in proper minor-closed classes' by Dvorak and Kawarabayashi. https://arxiv.org/pdf/1707.03888.pdf
+1. _*Ben Moore*_ 'Additive non-approximability of chromatic number in proper minor-closed classes' by Dvorak and Kawarabayashi. https://arxiv.org/pdf/1707.03888.pdf

 2. _*To be claimed*_ An additive t+3 approximation of the chromatic number for minor-closed classes that avoid a fixed t-apex graph as a minor.
 See Theorem 5 from the work of Dvorak and Kawarabayashi mentioned above.